About us

 Co-director: Movement Partnerships

-This role is held by a South Asian feminist researcher, activist and communicator living in New York.
+Subha Wijesiriwardena is a South Asian feminist researcher, activist and communicator living in New York.
 She has worked at a diverse range of national and international organizations to move the needle on gender justice, human rights and democracy.
-Working across a range of the issue-areas, such as sexual and reproductive health and rights, queer and trans rights, digital rights, and freedom of expression, assembly and association, she has consistently worked to promote anti-criminalization approaches.
+Working across a range of the issue-areas, such as sexual and reproductive health and rights, queer and trans rights, digital rights, and freedom of expression, assembly and association, she has consistently worked to promote anti-criminalization approaches and feminist analysis in diverse domains.
 She has extensive experience building trust across organizations and regions, creating spaces for collaboration, and coordinating collective advocacy to counter anti-gender and anti-democracy forces.
 As a researcher, she focuses on qualitative research aimed at filling historic epistemological gaps.

 info@justfuturescollaborative.org